 We were back to the same clinic in September 2018 to discuss IVF again for second child.
 Although, we weren’t fortunate enough to conceive for the first time, but I would like to thank Medicover Fertility and the entire team for their continued support and making us believe in the possibility.
 It is because of their help that we successfully conceived, the second time itself.
 I am happy to announce that I am pregnant now and waiting for my baby to come.
 I am thankful to Medicover Fertility and recommend this centre to everyone seeking fertility treatment for conceiving.
 It is the best choice you would ever make.

-Question: How soon can you do IVF after giving birth?
+Question: How soon after birth can you do IVF?

 Answer: People usually have doubts regarding, “How long after delivery can you start IVF again?”
 It is best to wait for at least two years between giving birth and getting pregnant again.
 Too little time gap between two pregnancies might increase premature birth risks, or at times health risks to the mother as well.